pchaganti/gx-NoA/README.md

 6.  **Access the GUI:** Open your web browser and navigate to `http://127.0.0.1:8000`.

-### Using Local Inference with Ollama

-This application supports running inference locally using an Ollama server.

-1.  **Install Ollama**: Follow the official instructions to install Ollama.
-2.  **Download a Model**: Pull the desired model.
-The default is `dengcao/Qwen3-30B-A3B-Instruct-2507:latest`.
-    ```bash
-    ollama pull dengcao/Qwen3-30B-A3B-Instruct-2507:latest
-    ```
-3.  **Run Ollama Server**: Make sure the Ollama application is running in the background.
-4.  **Select in GUI**: In the web interface, select "Local Ollama".

 ## How It Works

-1.  **Choose your LLM**: Select between Google Gemini or Local Ollama.
-2.  **Architect the Network**: Use the GUI to set the hyperparameters that define your network's structure and learning capacity.
+1.  **Architect the Network**: Use the GUI to set the hyperparameters that define your network's structure and learning capacity.
-3.  **Pose a Problem**: Enter the high-level prompt you want the agent network to solve.
+2.  **Pose a Problem**: Enter the high-level prompt you want the agent network to solve.
-4.  **Build and Run**: Click the "Build and Run Graph" button to initiate the process.
+3.  **Build and Run**: Click the "Build and Run Graph" button to initiate the process.
-5.  **Observe the Emergence**: The backend dynamically constructs the agent network using LangGraph.
+4.  **Observe the Emergence**: The backend dynamically constructs the agent network using LangGraph.
 You can monitor the entire process—agent creation, forward inference, and reflective learning—in the real-time log viewer.
-6.  **Download the Final Report**: Once all epochs are complete, the final harvest phase will run.
+5.  **Download the Final Report**: Once all epochs are complete, the final harvest phase will run.
 A download link for a ZIP file containing the generated research papers will appear.

 ## Let's Collaborate: Building a P2P Network